tapir-test/tapir-website/_docs/usingtapir/selenium/Selenium_Core_module.md

 Annotating a page object field with [@SeleniumElement](https://psbm-mvnrepo-p.intranet.kiel.bmiag.de/tapir/latest/apidocs/de/bmiag/tapir/selenium/annotation/SeleniumElement.html)instructs
-Tapir to identify the element with Selenium.
-The annotation offers a couple of ways how to identify the element in the HTML DOM.
+<i>tapir</i> to identify the element with Selenium.
+The annotation offers a
+couple of ways how to identify the element in the HTML DOM.
 The corresponding annotation methods are inspired by Selenium's [@FindBy](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/support/FindBy.html)